edam734/ShortestDistance/README.md

 mvn test
 ```

-The `Main` class can also be executed directly from IntelliJ IDEA.
+The `Main` class can also be run directly from an IDE.

 <br>